paprikka/obsidian-eleventy/src/notes/retrospective.png.md

 	- A more natural approach for me is sharing my research notes in their original shape.
 	- I will write a note about this, so I'll keep it short: if you enjoy going down wikipedia rabbit holes, then you'll love reading digital gardens.
 Writing in this manner gives me a similar pleasure, and I think this will come across.
 - **That my ideal publishing platform is *Obsidian Publish... to a folder*™**, so I can style content myself.
 - **People seem to be more likely to interact with the content here, than on sonnet.io!** I suppose this is nothing new: people are more likely to interact with messy prototypes.
-Polished work often doesn't invite feedback, messy work is an invitation to play. <span style="color: red">Polished vs. messy prototypes -- let me break your toy</span>
+Polished work often doesn't invite feedback, messy work is an invitation to play.
+[Polished vs. messy prototypes -- let me break your toy](<../Polished vs. messy prototypes -- let me break your toy>)
 - Did you see the `[[]]` above?
 That's a wikilink.
 You could use those to jump between notes,and to read the text at the level of detail you prefer.
 It's fun!
 - That it became easier for me to just sit down and write, but the **new obstacle is to stick to the deadline I gave myself**.